qidydl/computercraft-things/README.md

 `enable()` | Enables a button.
 Default is enabled.
 `flash(interval)` | Disables the button, waits for the interval, and enables it again.
 The interval argument is optional and defaults to 0.15s.
 `hide()` | Hide the button.
 Default is visible.
+`setMonitor(monitorSide)` | Moves the button to the specified monitor side.
+Also removes it from the monitor it was previously on.
 `show()` | Show the button.
 Default is visible.
 `toggle()` | Toggle the button between enabled and disabled.